-AI-based automated translation tools can be “trained” to translate for a particular client, but product descriptions and customer support require a human touch.
+AI-based machine translation tools can be “trained” to translate for a particular client, but product descriptions and customer support require a human touch.
 If automated translation is used, a native language translator should review the translations.
 On the other hand, user reviews will not be held to a high linguistic standard, making automated translation a more cost-efficient choice.
 A good language partner will recommend the right combination of human and automated translation.

 E-commerce translation requires continuous localization.
 Our clients need quick turnaround of unpredictable volumes of content.
 In addition to using an array of technical tools, the translation team needs to operate as a seamless extension of the client’s own content creation workflow.
 This requires consultation and coordination with the client in order to reduce or eliminate any points of friction in the process.

 In addition to translating the customer-facing product content, online sellers need localization of multiple digital platforms including mobile apps.
 A language service partner will provide customized localization engineering for websites, software, and mobile apps created on any authoring platform, in any format.
 Demo videos can also be localized with foreign language voiceovers or subtitles.

 E-commerce translation requires a combination of cultural knowledge, linguistic acumen, and technical savvy, deployed at a lightning-fast pace.
 Automation is quickly becoming viable for large scale e-commerce translation.
 However, the tools available to translate at scale are only as good as the humans who use them.
 Keeping human translators in the loop ensures compelling, accurate content to catch your customers’ imaginations.
 A good e-commerce language partner should offer the right mix of hands-on and automated solutions to optimize your translation spend and grow your global sales.